belh4wk/TytoSensoryLabs/Resources/MCP4SH_CREDITS.md

 - **The sim-racing haptics community** ::: for years of experimentation around tactile feedback, transducers, actuators, profile design, rig mounting, and practical setup knowledge.

 MCP4SH is an independent project.
 Mentions of third-party tools, sims, hardware, or platforms are acknowledgements of compatibility, testing context, or ecosystem relevance; they do not imply endorsement or affiliation unless explicitly stated.

----

-## Credit policy

-Public credits should stay short, accurate, and consent-based.

-Before adding a person, tester, contributor, creator, company, or link:

-1. ask whether they want to be credited publicly
-2. confirm the exact name, handle, or URL they want used
-3. avoid sharing private details, license details, order details, email addresses, or support conversations
-4. keep entries relevant to MCP4SH

-When in doubt, credit the contribution category instead of the individual.